Assistant Director, Education and Social Change Office

 - Build and maintain encouraging and expansive center spaces; support students one-on-one and in group settings through mentorship, active listening, motivational interviewing, and by providing resources, referrals, and advocacy.

-- Co-supervise student employees and volunteers on projects such as racial healing circles and intercultural dialogues.
+- Co-supervise student employees, faculty, staff and student volunteers on co-lead projects like racial healing circles and intercultural dialogues.